 Where to buy: In Sweden, they carry these dairy products in local grocery stores and supermarkets.

 Elevate your yogurt’s taste with this recipe of the Swedish version called Filmjölk.

 3. Söderblandning Te (Swedish Tea Blend)

-Söderblandning is a blend of Ceylon or Chinese black tea and tropical fruits and flowers.
+Söderblandning is a blend of Ceylon or other Chinese tea varieties (preferably black tea) and tropical fruits and flowers.
 The Tea Center company in Stockholm is the only business holding the exact recipe of this tea blend.